ECBSJ/build-it-yourself-bitcoin/README.md

 1.Proper security audit has not been ran on this application, therefore it is highly advised you use a private/public key pair that you do not intend to use in the future.

 2.Due to the above's recommendation for a private/public key one-time-use, this application will only accept 1 TXIN and 1 TXOUT output transaction.
 In other words, 1 UTXO in and 1 UTXO out.
+Use a bitcoin address that already only contains 1 UTXO.
 No change address option is provided.

 3.This will only support P2PKH and P2WPKH transactions.